Andrew O'Donnell's Mythology and Experience

 The Wedding Veil

 The origin of the wedding veil is unclear but it is thought that it predates the wedding dress by centuries.
+One tradition comes from the days when a groom would throw a blanket over the head of the woman of his choice when he captured her and carted her off.

 Another is that during the times of arranged marriages, the bride's face was covered until the groom was committed to her at the ceremony so he could not refuse to marry her if he didn't like her looks.